 When and where is the meeting?
-The annual meeting is scheduled to be held at our headquarters at One Liberty Plaza, 50th floor, New York, New York 10006, on May 23, 2007, at 10:00 a.m. local time.
+The annual meeting is scheduled to be held at our headquarters at One Liberty Plaza, 50th floor, New York, New York 10006, on May 21, 2008, at 9:00 a.m. local time.

 What is the purpose of the meeting?
-At the annual meeting, the holders of Nasdaq's voting securities will be asked to consider and vote upon each of the following matters:
+At the annual meeting, the holders of NASDAQ OMX's voting securities will be asked to consider and vote upon each of the following matters:

-- 1. To elect 13 directors to one-year terms; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2007; - 3.
-To approve the amended and restated The Nasdaq Stock Market, Inc. Equity Incentive Plan (Equity Plan) to, among other things, allow grants of performance compensation awards; and - 4.
+- 1. To elect 16 directors to one-year terms; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2008; - 3.
+To approve the amended and restated Equity Plan to, among other things, increase the number of authorized shares under the plan; and - 4.
 To transact such other business as may come before the annual meeting or any adjournment or postponement of the meeting.

 Who is entitled to vote?
-Only holders of record listed on the books of Nasdaq at the close of business on April 12, 2007 (the record date) of the following Nasdaq securities will be entitled to notice of, and to vote at, the annual meeting:
+Only holders of record listed on the books of NASDAQ OMX at the close of business on April 4, 2008 (the record date) of the following NASDAQ OMX securities will be entitled to notice of, and to vote at, the annual meeting:

-- common stock, par value \$0.01 per share; and - 3.75% Series A convertible notes due 2012 and 3.75% Series B convertible notes due 2012 (collectively, the voting notes and together with the common stock, the Nasdaq securities).
+- common stock, par value \$0.01 per share; and - 3.75% Series A convertible notes due 2012 (the voting notes, and together with the common stock, the NASDAQ OMX securities).

-As of the record date, there were outstanding 113,309,370 shares of common stock (including shares of restricted common stock entitled to vote at the annual meeting).
+As of the record date, there were outstanding 200,662,784 shares of common stock (including shares of restricted common stock entitled to vote at the annual meeting).
 At a special meeting of stockholders in September 2005, stockholders approved an amendment to our certificate of incorporation granting the holders of the voting notes the right to vote with holders of the common stock on matters submitted for a stockholder vote.
-The voting notes are held by Silver Lake Partners TSA, L.P., Silver Lake Investors, L.P., Silver Lake Partners II TSA, L.P. and Silver Lake Technology Investors II, L.P. (which, collectively, we refer to as Silver Lake), Hellman & Friedman Capital Partners IV, L.P., H&F International Partners IV-B, L.P. and H&F Executive Fund IV, L.P. (which, collectively, we refer to as Hellman & Friedman) and Integral Capital Partners VI, L.P. and VAB Investors, LLC.
-As of the record date, the voting notes were convertible into 30,689,655 shares of our common stock.
+The voting notes are held by Silver Lake Partners TSA, L.P., Silver Lake Investors, L.P., Silver Lake Partners II

+TSA, L.P. and Silver Lake Technology Investors II, L.P. (which, collectively, we refer to as Silver Lake), and VAB Investors, LLC.
+As of the record date, the voting notes were convertible into 8,281,162 shares of our common stock.
+Silver Lake and VAB Investors, LLC also hold warrants to purchase 1,539,489 shares of our common stock, but the warrants are not considered voting securities.

 A list of holders entitled to vote at the annual meeting will be available at the annual meeting and for ten days prior to the meeting, between the hours of 9:00 a.m. and 4:30 p.m. local time, at our principal executive offices, One Liberty Plaza, New York, New York 10006.
-You may arrange to review this list by contacting Joan Conley, c/o The Nasdaq Stock Market, Inc., One Liberty Plaza, New York, New York 10006.
+You may arrange to review this list by contacting NASDAQ OMX's corporate secretary, Joan Conley, c/o The NASDAQ OMX Group, Inc., One Liberty Plaza, New York, New York 10006.

 How many votes do I have?
-Each share of common stock has one vote, subject to the voting limitation in our certificate of incorporation that generally prohibits a holder from voting in excess of 5% of the total voting power of Nasdaq.
+Each share of common stock has one vote, subject to the voting limitation in our certificate of incorporation that generally prohibits a holder from voting in excess of 5% of the total voting power of NASDAQ OMX.
 The holder of each voting note is entitled to the number of votes equal to the number of shares of common stock into which that voting note could be converted on the record date, subject to the 5% voting limitation contained in our certificate of incorporation.

-The enclosed proxy card shows the number of Nasdaq securities that you are entitled to vote.
+The enclosed proxy card shows the number of NASDAQ OMX securities that you are entitled to vote.
 Your individual vote is confidential and will not be disclosed to third parties.